TMSDMAP/TMSDMAP.github.io/_posts/2024-10-29-research-pitch.md

 - Showcase your impact, fast.
 Implement in LMCache, and your research is instantly runnable with vLLM.
 Plus, we have rich demos for you to showcase your system in conference talks or presentations.

 Check our [codebase](https://github.com/LMCache/LMCache) and [documentations](https://docs.lmcache.ai/) for more information!

+Update: we are delighted to see that there are already papers (like [Cake](https://arxiv.org/pdf/2410.03065v1)) start to use LMCache as their research testbed.